The Investigation Team (Yu Narukami) | Shadows and Personas | Social Links and NPCs | Antagonists (The Killer)

 - During the camping trip, she wasn't enjoying her whole big meal alone and not sharing.
 She instead opts to eat up the remnants of Mystery Food X and at least liking it.

-- We also sees what happens if she's about to refuse someone (Kanji) rather than being the one stalking.
+- We also see what happens if she's about to refuse someone (Kanji) rather than being the one stalking.
 Rather than insulting them, she'll honestly apologize and suggests about forgetting what happened.

 - Her insults towards the girls before the Beauty Pageant didn't happen, so she just happened to participate, lost and that's it.